wjakethompson/tidy-ds-workshop/content/postwork/materials.markdown

 ## How can I access the workshop materials?

+Individual slide decks, exercise files, and solutions can be downloaded for each day under the "Schedule" section.

-The workshop materials can be downloaded using any of these methods:
+To download all of the course materials, use any of these methods:

 * View, clone, or fork the GitHub repository for the workshop [here](https://github.com/wjakethompson/tidyds-2019).
 * Click the "Download Workshop Files" button on [home page](/#hero).